Georgiosvv/Rectangle/README.md

---Rectangle exercise using python class
+#Rectangle exercise using python class